2003 Contest Winners

 Essay Contest

-Jessica Taylor of Cary, North Carolina is the winner of this year's essay contest.
-To read her poem on volcanologists, click here.
+Jessica Taylor of Cary, North Carolina is the winner of this year’s essay contest.
+Click on the excerpt to read her poem on volcanologists and what they do.

 The topic of the essay is "Your Career as an Earth Scientist."
 Students in grades 5-12 can write about a career they might like to have as a geoscientist.
 Essays can be either fiction or nonfiction and should be no more than 500 words in length.